martinglaerum/ACIT4420_Assignement/README.md

-# ACIT_Message_Sender
+# ACIT4420_Message_Sender

-**ACIT_Message_Sender** is a tool for that will automatically create and send morning greeting messages to a specified list of contacts.
+**ACIT4420_Message_Sender** is a tool for that will automatically create and send morning greeting messages to a specified list of contacts.
 The package includes the functionality of creating and managing a list of contacts.
 This list contains names, emails and preffered time to be messaged.
 The package also contains the ability to create, send and log messages.

 ## Table of Contents
 - [Features](#features)